Bangalore, which also goes by the name of Bengaluru, is one of the most magical places to visit in India.

 Ticket Price: Rs.
 50

 Sri Chamarajendra Park

-Go to study plants, enjoy an early morning walk or for some enlightening people watching.
+Go to Cubbon Park to study plants, enjoy an early morning walk or simply for some people watching.

 Address: Kasturba Road, Behind High Court of Karnataka Ambedkar Veedhi, Sampangi Rama Nagara, Bangalore, Karnataka, India